 2|Trim off any dead or discolored twigs, foliage, or fruit.

 3|Trim the bottom of the branches, and cut an X in the bottom of each stem so it can better absorb water.
 Remove all leaves that will fall below the waterline.

 4|Anchor the branches with a floral frog, if necessary.
 You do not need an anchor if the vase is deep or its opening is narrow.
 Stand back and look at the branches in the vase.
 The leaves should not overlap or crowd the vase and should not sit below the water level.
 You may want to edit further.
 The beauty of a branch lies in its architecture, and revealing this architecture often requires editing.
 Select branches that arch in a variety of directions.
 These will form your base layer.
 It’s easier to work with branches that already lean in one direction or another.

 Ariella Chezar has been crafting swoon-worthy events and arrangements for 20 years.
 Known for her love of loose, nature-inspired designs, this New York–based floral designer also holds workshops in locales from Amsterdam to Maui, where professionals and amateurs alike flock to soak in her tricks of the trade.
-Now armchair arrangers can, too, in her new book, The Flower Workshop (Ten Speed Press, March 2016).
+Armchair arrangers can, too, in her book, The Flower Workshop (Ten Speed Press, March 2016).